azharali9/bitwise_operator-calculator/README.md

 - 👋 Hi, I’m @azharali9
 - 👀 I’m interested in c++/java/python programming
-- 💞️ I’m looking to collaborate on any project related to data structures
+- 💞️ I’m looking to collaborate on any project related Computer Sciences
 - 📫 Reach me on github so we can further discuss.

 <!---